Nexiauk/fableseed_stories/README.md

 After posting a Fableseed, a helpful message is shown in green with a theme-appropriate message.

 The title of the Fableseed-view is taken directly from the Fableseed title written by the user and displays an inline image of the flower they chose to associate with it, giving potential branchers an indicative clue of what flower they will receive.
 When there are no branches, a conditional message is shown encouraging the logged-in user to be the first to reply.
 The Grow a Branch button is at the bottom of the screen because users should always read through the story thread before replying.
+It has inverted shadow and glow effects on hover, the same as Plant a Fableseed.

 The logged-in user who created the Fableseed can Tend(edit) or Prune(delete) as needed.
 However, once a branch exists, seeds can no longer be pruned to retain story integrity.